tfdgrand/Fee_note/README.md

 The processing logic assumes a certain naming convention for calendar events.
 Rules that have been implemented for processing the Calendar:
-* the script considers all events present in the Calendar attachement.
+* the script considers all events present in the Calendar attachment.
 It is the responsibility of the sender to specify the dates for which a report is desired correctly;
 * only calendar events that contain an underscore ("_") are included in the report;
 * the names of the calendar events are cut off at the first space (" ");
 * finally, duration of events are added based on date and project name.